wp-plugins/viral-sharing-buttons-by-up/readme.txt

 *   No other social sharing widget gives users a reason to voluntarily link their networks
 *   You get never-before-seen cross-network viral sharing data to see how, why and when users are sharing your pages and posts
 *   WE PROMOTE YOUR SITE – we show your site to other users who share similar content with their networks.
-*   You get data and insights even if users just copy/paste links or re-share on their networks (they link their sharing history to UP)
+*   You get data and insights even if users just copy/paste links or re-share on their networks (they link their sharing history to Upshare)

 = 100% Free to use, Upgrade to Remove Branding and Switch On Mobile Sharing =

-*   Just install the UP widget free and sign up as a partner in 30 seconds or less
+*   Just install the Upshare widget free and sign up as a partner in 30 seconds or less
 *   Users see the UP icon and automatically know they get points for sharing
 *   Industry-leading partner support (we actually listen to your feedback)
 *   Incredibly-detailed documentation and tutorials